-Author Elmore Leonard passed away this week at the age of 87, making this a sad time for the many authors he inspired and influenced, and the readers he excited with his work.
+Author Elmore Leonard passed away this week at 87, making this a sad time for the many authors he inspired and influenced, and the readers he excited with his work.

-We know the Elmore Leonard of 2013 as a great success, with novels adapted for Hollywood films as well as the small screen, a Peabody Award for ‘Justified’ and a National Book Award.
+We know the Elmore Leonard of 2013 as a great success, with novels adapted for Hollywood films and the small screen, a Peabody Award for ‘Justified’ and a National Book Award.
 His career spanned nearly fifty years, and even Stephen King called him ‘the great American writer’.

 Leonard was also well known for his Ten Rules of Writing, published in 2007, which also seem to be slanted for the aspiring writer, using simple guidelines like “Never open a book with weather” and “Never use a verb other than ‘said’ to carry dialogue.”

 Join our Elmore Leonard Tribute

 We are joining in the tribute taking place on Twitter and thought you might like to share a message.

 You can tweet to Elmore using the hashtag #LuluLovesElmore so we can share our remembrance together.
 Add your favorite one of Elmore’s books, quotes, movies, rules for writing.